softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 Some WebSocket messages are sent from the client to server.
 As defined by the Chess application design, these are called `user game commands`.
 Other WebSocket messages are sent from the server to client.
 These are called `server messages`.
 In code, each of these message types are represented as a Java class that can be serialized and deserialized to and from JSON (similar to the Request and Result classes you created for the server’s Web API).
 The provided starter code includes a class named `UserGameCommand` which defines the required messages that originate from the client, and a class named `ServerMessage` which defines the required messages that originate from the server.

-The `UserGameCommand` and `ServerMessage` classes are provided in the starter code, but you can extend these classes to provide functionality according the specifics of your design.
+The `UserGameCommand` and `ServerMessage` classes are provided in the starter code, but you may extend them to suit the specific needs of your design.

 ## User Game Commands